NitroGuy10/ColorSplitter/README.md

 # ColorSplitter
 Split images into separate whitemasks.

 Made in [Processing](https://processing.org/) until I realized I only used like 2 features in Processing that are already in pure Java so I switched to Java.

+The Processing source is now outdated and only the Java one should be used.

 ## Installation